actionhero/www.actionherojs.com/tutorials/upgrade-path.md

 **Configuration**

-- in `config/tasks.js` `add api.config.tasks.stuckWorkerTimeout = 3600000`.
+- in `config/tasks.js` `add config.tasks.stuckWorkerTimeout = 3600000`.
 This will be a 1 hour timeout for stuck/crashed worker processes
-- in `config/servers/websocket.js` `add api.config.servers.websocket.client.cookieKey = api.config.servers.web.fingerprintOptions.cookieKey`.
+- in `config/servers/websocket.js` `add config.servers.websocket.client.cookieKey = config.servers.web.fingerprintOptions.cookieKey`.
 This will instruct the Actionhero Websocket Clients to share the same cookie as the web server to share a fingerprint, which can be used to share session information.
 - If you plan to use Jest for your tests, and want to test in parallel, you will need to configure your server in the test environment to make use of `process.env.JEST_WORKER_ID`.
 Please view [`config/api.js`](https://github.com/actionhero/actionhero/blob/master/config/api.js), [`config/redis.js`](https://github.com/actionhero/actionhero/blob/master/config/redis.js), [`config/servers/socket.js`](https://github.com/actionhero/actionhero/blob/master/config/servers/socket.js), and [`config/servers/web.js`](https://github.com/actionhero/actionhero/blob/master/config/servers/web.js) for more information

 ## Upgrading from v19 to v20

 **Full Release Notes: [GitHub](https://github.com/actionhero/actionhero/releases/tag/v20.0.0)**

-- In `config/api.js` add `api.config.general.paths.test = [path.join(__dirname, '/../__tests__')]` so that when you generate a new action or task, the related test file can be generated as well.
+- In `config/api.js` add `config.general.paths.test = [path.join(__dirname, '/../__tests__')]` so that when you generate a new action or task, the related test file can be generated as well.
 - However you run Actionhero, be sure to `cd` into the root directory of the project before starting the server.

 ## Upgrading from v19 to v20

 **Full Release Notes: [GitHub](https://github.com/actionhero/actionhero/releases/tag/v19.0.0)**

-- in `config/tasks.js` `add api.config.tasks.stuckWorkerTimeout = 3600000`.
+- in `config/tasks.js` `add config.tasks.stuckWorkerTimeout = 3600000`.
 This will be a 1 hour timeout for stuck/crashed worker processes
-- in `config/servers/websocket.js` `add api.config.servers.websocket.client.cookieKey = api.config.servers.web.fingerprintOptions.cookieKey`.
+- in `config/servers/websocket.js` `add config.servers.websocket.client.cookieKey = config.servers.web.fingerprintOptions.cookieKey`.
 This will instruct the Actionhero Websocket Clients to share the same cookie as the web server to share a fingerprint, which can be used to share session information.
 - If you plan to use Jest for your tests, and want to test in parallel, you will need to configure your server in the test environment to make use of `process.env.JEST_WORKER_ID`.
 Please view [`config/api.js`](https://github.com/actionhero/actionhero/blob/master/config/api.js), [`config/redis.js`](https://github.com/actionhero/actionhero/blob/master/config/redis.js), [`config/servers/socket.js`](https://github.com/actionhero/actionhero/blob/master/config/servers/socket.js), and [`config/servers/web.js`](https://github.com/actionhero/actionhero/blob/master/config/servers/web.js) for more information

 ## Upgrading from v17 to v18